** updated on 27th May 2020 **

 Of course, you may want to do something more creative with your video – have it slow down at a pivotal moment, or even blend normal speed, slow motion, and fast motion.
 Here's how to achieve this – in the example we're only slowing down a portion of our video while the rest remains at normal playback speed.

 First, you’ll need to identify where you want to speed or slow your video.
-For example, in this clip of a basketball game, you might want to slow the video down right before our ‘hero’ makes his jump, but leave it at normal speed right after he hits the ground.
+For example, in this clip of a BMX jump, we want to slow the video at the start as our ‘hero’ makes his jump, but leave it at normal speed right after he hits the ground.

 And here’s the result, made with just a few clicks in Clipchamp: